 (a) Since a has two children, its right subtree is non-empty.
 Its successor therefore is the leftmost node in the right subtree.
+(Why?
+For instance, why cannot its successor be one of its ancestors?)
 But by definition, the leftmost node has no left child.